manigalinux/deeprey-linux-OS/README.md

 For access you can also use SSH connection with `deepreyadmin` user and password from `scripts/config` file, but default port was changed from 22 to 2345.

+## Repository
+Distribution include external repository configuration, together with signature.
+Distribution repository was added to `files/etc/apt/` folder.
+All configuration and repository build scripts and folder structure are in `repo/` folder.

+To add `.deb` packages into repository:
+ - copy your `.deb` files into `repo/deeprey/pool/main/` folder.
+ - run: `./make-testing.sh` (for testing repo) or `./make-production.sh` (for production) inside `repo/`.
+With thoses comands there will be created Packages, Release and signed InRelease files.
+ - recursife copy `repo/deeprey/` folder to your server (apt.deeprey.com) (you can use `./sync-with-apt-server.sh`)

 ## Hacking
 ### Known HW/SW related issues